-- To enable all pupils to feel safe and cared for whilst at our academy, and to ensure that they have a safe place and safe people to whom they can turn. - To enable all adults involved with our academy to be fully equipped to fulfil their responsibilities in effectively promoting the safeguarding and welfare of all of our pupils.
+- To enable all pupils to feel safe and cared for whilst attending a Waterton academy, and to ensure that they have a safe place and safe people to whom they can turn. - To enable all adults involved with a Waterton academy to be fully equipped to fulfil their responsibilities in effectively promoting the safeguarding and welfare of every Waterton pupil.